permaweb/hb-tools/README.md

 - `url` - HyperBEAM URL (e.g., `http://localhost:8734`)

 Each field specified in `defaults` can be overridden.
+- `authority` - Address of the compute node for new processes
 - `schedulerAddress` - Scheduler process address for handling message ordering
 - `aosModule` - Process module to use when spawning
 - `scripts` - Array of script filenames to run with `run-group.js` (optional)